WANG-AXIS/wang-axis.github.io/_pages/projects.md

 * Project Schedule: 04/01/2023-03/31/2027

-## Auto-driving Vehicle-based Affordable Tomography-Analytics Robots (AVATAR)
+## Auto-driving Vehicle for Affordable Tomo-Analytic Robots (AVATAR)

 Given unprecedented progresses in the engineering field over the past decade or so, the development of AVATAR is timely to integrate cutting-edge machine learning, auto-driving, medical imaging, robot, computer vision, virtual/mixed reality, high-performance computing, and internet technologies, and change the landscape of the imaging world.
 This is particularly helpful for cancer screening, diagnosis, and follow-up in underdeveloped countries.
 We are open to collaborate with those who are interested to address the healthcare needs in low-middle income countries (LMIC).